jinghao/jinghao.github.com/_posts/2008-06-29-the-mathematics-of-adblock-plus.md

 ---
 NoScript, Adblock and Adblock Plus (the most popular plug-in for Mozilla Firefox) have been downloaded a combined total of over 55 million times from the Mozilla Firefox plug-in directory, and that isn't even counting the downloads from their independent sites and other tools that may be used to block ads such as Web Developer Toolbar!
 That means somewhere between 30 and 70% of all Firefox users use an ad-blocking plug-in.

-Considering that Firefox had a market share of <a href="http://en.wikipedia.org/wiki/Mozilla_Firefox" rel="external">18.41% in May</a>, and that number has surely gone up with the successful release of Firefox 3, the 30-70% range is significant.
-With the estimate that Firefox now has a market share of 25%, which is not unreasonable because it had <a href="http://arstechnica.com/news.ars/post/20080129-firefox-gobbles-up-more-internet-explorer-market-share.html" rel="external">28% market share in Europe before the end of 2007</a>, we calculate that 7.5% to 17.5% of the world's Internet users use an ad-blocking plug-in.
+Considering that Firefox had a market share of [18.41% in May](http://en.wikipedia.org/wiki/Mozilla_Firefox), and that number has surely gone up with the successful release of Firefox 3, the 30-70% range is significant.
+With the estimate that Firefox now has a market share of 25%, which is not unreasonable because it had [28% market share in Europe before the end of 2007](http://arstechnica.com/news.ars/post/20080129-firefox-gobbles-up-more-internet-explorer-market-share.html), we calculate that 7.5% to 17.5% of the world's Internet users use an ad-blocking plug-in.

 Now let's consider a big example--Google.
 If you recall, the default search engine on Firefox is Google, and if you would agree that Firefox users are more likely to be Googlers than Internet Explorer users are, you would realize that a market share of 30% on Google is not inconceivable for Firefox users.
 With those numbers, that means 9% to 21% of the world's Internet users use an ad-blocking plug-in.